InfuseAI/primehub-site/docs/design/crds.md

 ### NodeSelector

-Pods can be constrained to only be able to/prefer to run on particular nodes which are labelled matching key-value pairs.
+Pods can be constrained to only be able to/prefer to run on particular nodes that are labeled matching key-value pairs.
 We add a nodeSelector with `memory/low` via Admin UI, the data is stored as below.

     nodeSelector:
         memory: low